 Yes/No 36.
-Has the Board identified any aspects of Youthreach's Child Safeguarding Statement Yes and/or its implementation that require further improvement?
+Has the Board identified any aspects of Youthreach's Child Safeguarding Statement and/or its implementation that require further improvement?
 37. Has the Board put in place an action plan containing appropriate timelines to address Yes those aspects of Youthreach's Child Safeguarding Statement and/or its implementation that have been identified as requiring further improvement?
-38. Has the Board ensured that any areas for improvement that that were identified in Yes any previous review of Youthreach's Child Safeguarding Statement have been adequately addressed?
+38. Has the Board ensured that any areas for improvement that that were identified in any previous review of Youthreach's Child Safeguarding Statement have been adequately addressed?

-responsibility for meeting the employer's requirements rests on should be completed following consultation with the ETB.
+In Youthreach where the ETB is the employer the responsibility for meeting the employer's requirements rests with the ETB concerned.
+In such cases, this question should be completed following consultation with the ETB.

 Signed Date

 Chairperson, Board of Management

 Signed Date

 Secretary to the Board of Management

 Notification regarding the Board Safeguarding Statement. d of Management's review of the Ch nild

 m